 Dedicated Representation for Your DBA Claim

 If you qualify as civilian personnel supporting the U.S. military overseas, and have been injured while performing your job, you may have a Defense Base Act claim.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we are committed to fierce representation that ensures you receive the compensation you deserve.
+At The Law Office of George P. Escobedo & Associates, PLLC, we are committed to fierce representation that ensures you receive the compensation you deserve.